 Address: Five miles (8km) from Cork

-Telephone: (0)21 438 5252
+Telephone: +353 21 438 5252

-Opening times: Monday to Saturday 9am to 6:30pm (May and September), 9am to 7pm (June to August), 9am to sunset(October to April).
-Sundays 9:30am to 5:30pm (until sunset in winter).
+Opening times: Monday to Saturday 9am-7pm (June to August), 9am-6.30pm (May and September), 9am-6pm (March, April and October) 9am to 5pm(November to February).
+Sundays 9.30am-5.30pm (until sunset in winter).